 © 2026 - Octane Automotive BV

 The BMW M3 F80 was unveiled in 2014 at the North American International Auto Show as the successor to the E90 M3.
 The big technical change was twofold: return from V8 to inline-six, and introduction of biturbo.
-The naturally aspirated 4.0-litre S65 V8 from the E90 was replaced by the 3.0-litre biturbo S55 inline-six (a development of the N55 inline-six with factory-installed twin turbocharger).
+The naturally aspirated 4.0-litre S65 V8 from the E90 was replaced by the 3.0-litre biturbo S55 inline-six (a development of the N55 inline-six with twin turbocharger).
 The S55 produced 431 hp at 7,300 rpm and 550 Nm of torque at 1,850 rpm - substantially more torque than the S65 V8 and with a flatter torque curve thanks to the biturbo.
 Additionally the F80 was delivered as Sedan only; the Coupé and Convertible specifications were renamed to M4 F82 (Coupé) and M4 F83 (Convertible) as a separate model offering.

 The F80 M3 has seen a stable to rising valuation curve since 2020.
-Regular F80 M3 Sedans (particularly manual specifications) in factory specification with proven service history sit consistently in a strong segment for modern BMW M buyers.
-F80 M3 Competition Package specifications are substantially higher priced, with factory designo or factory-installed Edition specifications in their own price tier.
+Regular F80 M3 Sedans (particularly manual specifications) in original specification with proven service history sit consistently in a strong segment for modern BMW M buyers.
+F80 M3 Competition Package specifications are substantially higher priced, with factory designo or Edition specifications in their own price tier.
 The F80 M3 CS (2018, limited production) is the most sought-after regular specification and trades for well-documented examples consistently above regular F80 M3 Competition Package prices.
-For sellers this means a well-documented F80 M3 with proven service history at BMW M Classic or recognised M specialist, original factory specification, and (for M3 CS) confirmed factory specification attracts strong international interest.
+For sellers this means a well-documented F80 M3 with proven service history at BMW M Classic or recognised M specialist, original original specification, and (for M3 CS) confirmed original specification attracts strong international interest.

-Regular F80 M3 (2014-2018, 431 hp), F80 M3 Competition Package (2016-2018, 450 hp, factory-installed sharpened chassis and factory-installed Adaptive M suspension), or F80 M3 CS (2018, 460 hp, limited production, factory-installed Michelin Pilot Sport Cup 2 tyres and factory-installed carbon details).
+Regular F80 M3 (2014-2018, 431 hp), F80 M3 Competition Package (2016-2018, 450 hp, sharpened chassis and Adaptive M suspension), or F80 M3 CS (2018, 460 hp, limited production, Michelin Pilot Sport Cup 2 tyres and carbon details).
 For collectors the M3 CS is the most sought-after regular F80 M3 specification.

 The F80 M3 was delivered with manual six-speed gearbox or M-DCT seven-speed dual-clutch gearbox.
 For collectors and enthusiast drivers, the manual version is substantially more valuable, particularly for the Sedan specification which could be specified manual only (a unique position within modern BMW Ms).
 M-DCT specifications remain attractive to track-oriented buyers due to faster shifts.

-The 3.0-litre biturbo S55 inline-six is technically advanced but has several points of attention: factory-installed carbon build-up on valves at higher mileage, factory turbo condition, head gaskets, and charge pipes.
+The 3.0-litre biturbo S55 inline-six is technically advanced but has several points of attention: carbon build-up on valves at higher mileage, turbo condition, head gaskets, and charge pipes.
 An S55 with proven completed service at BMW M Classic or recognised M specialist is considerably more attractive to collectors and buyers.

 For F80 M3 collectors low-to-moderate mileage (under 60,000) with full service history is more attractive.
 For M3 CS low mileage is substantially value-driving; for regular F80 M3 specifications an average use with proven service is acceptable.
 Document any trackday participation and factory build sheet.